Carr1005/react-carousel-slider/README.md

 ## Allowable Props
 * `slidesItems` -  accepts an array of objects, the required structure and keys are described in the first example above.
-* `slidesCpnts` -  accepts an array of regular React elements, the required structure is not really limited, we have [default style]() for `<p>` block, override it by specify your own by using inline style.
+* `slidesCpnts` -  accepts an array of regular React elements, the required structure is not really limited, we have [default style]() for `<p>` block, override it by specifying your own with inline-styles.
 ```jsx
     let textBoxStyle = {
         width: "50%",